Zhurman0/vtlocker/README.md

 ---

-VTLocker is a minimal PAM‑based login program designed to replace getty on a dedicated /dev/ttyN.
+VTLocker is a PAM‑based login program designed to replace getty on a dedicated /dev/ttyN.
 It runs the terminal in VT_PROCESS mode, intercepts and controls VT switch signals, blocks unauthorized VT changes, and provides a